Erratika/AutomationExercise/README.md

 While we were unsuccessful in identifying any defects we feel like we could easily expand our existing framework and test scenarios to accommodate a lot more tests of feature functionallity.

 # Contributors
+- Marc
-Marc - README, Cart Gherkin script, Cucumber scenarios and relevant pages.
-Also refactoring to improve reusability of the test framework including addition of BasePage
+  - README, Cart Gherkin script, Cucumber scenarios and relevant pages.
+Also refactoring to improve reusability of the test framework including addition of BasePage\
+- Mamoon
-Mamoon - Setting up the runner for the selenium/chrome web driver, Login and Signup Gherkin script, cucumber scenario and relevant pages for selenium automation.
+  - Setting up the runner for the selenium/chrome web driver, Login and Signup Gherkin script, cucumber scenario and relevant pages for selenium automation.
+- Selam
-Selam - Assisted Mamoon with implementation of the automated testing of the Login and Signup features.
+  - Assisted Mamoon with implementation of the automated testing of the Login and Signup features.